GoogleCloudPlatform/elixir-runtime/README.md

 However, if you request an Erlang version for which we do not have a prebuilt binary, the Elixir runtime will have to build Erlang from source.
-This can take a good 5-10 minutes by itself, and it often causes App Engine deployment to time out.
+This can take a good 10-20 minutes by itself, and it often causes App Engine deployment to time out.
 To fix this, set the following:

-    gcloud config set app/cloud_build_timeout 20m
+    gcloud config set app/cloud_build_timeout 60m

-This allocates 20 minutes to the "build" phase of app engine deployment, which should be sufficient to build both Erlang and your application.
-(If it still times out, feel free to increase it further.)
+This allocates 60 minutes to the "build" phase of app engine deployment, which should be more than sufficient to build both Erlang and your application.
+(Feel free to set it to a different value if you want.)
 If this gcloud configuration is not explicitly set, it defaults to 10 minutes.

 ### Customizing application builds